syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 ## Define Employee Information

 Define “Employee Information” as JSON data.
-The following code example shows a list of employees whose ‘Name’ value is used as a unique identifier and the ‘ReportingPerson’ value is used to identify the person to whom they report to in the organization.
+The following code example shows a list of employees whose `Name` value is used as a unique identifier and the `ReportingPerson` value is used to identify the person to whom they report to in the organization.

 {% highlight js %}
 //Include the script in the <Script> </Script> tag.